Read in 4 minutes

 There are 4 programs which provide 'java'.
 Selection Command ----------------------------------------------- 1 /usr/java/jdk1.8.0_162/jre/bin/java 2 java-1.8.0-openjdk.x86_64 (/usr/lib/jvm/java-1.8.0-openjdk-184.108.40.206-0.b14.el7_4.x86_64/jre/bin/java) 3 java-1.7.0-openjdk.x86_64 (/usr/lib/jvm/java-1.7.0-openjdk-220.127.116.11-18.104.22.168.el7_4.x86_64/jre/bin/java) *+ 4 /usr/java/jdk-9.0.4/bin/java Enter to keep the current selection[+], or type selection number:

 To change the default Java version, just enter the number when prompted and hit

-If for any reason you want to uninstall the Java package, you can unistall it as any other package installed with
+If you, for any reason want to uninstall the Java package, you can uninstall it as any other package installed with

 java-1.8.0-openjdk-devel package simply run:

 Now that you have learned how to install and manage different Java versions on your CentOS server, your next step could be to install one of the many applications that run on Java, such as Tomcat, JBoss/WildFly, Jetty, Glassfish, WebLogic, Cassandra, Jenkins, , Gradle ..etc